atenadadkhah/GD-captcha/README.md

 About font file that is the last parameter, you have two choices.
 1. URL (As the default value) e.g. https://fonts.gstatic.com/s/acme/v17/RrQfboBx-C5_bx0.ttf
-2. A font file in the current directory
+2. A font file name in the current directory
 ## Final step
 When you want to check the accuracy of the entered value you can use a static method called *checkCaptcha*. e.g.
 ```php